Montana-Code-School/pawsForAMoment/README.md

 ### 04/24/2018
 - Changed EnterPets to make species input require Dog or Cat
 - Added query slider to search pets by species
+- Added styling, background, and images to all pages
+- Entered more animals into database
+- Added features section to README